Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 • Water stress

-These risks directly affect facilities, logistics, workforce productivity, and the availability of raw materials.
+They directly affect facilities, logistics, workforce productivity and the availability of raw materials.

 Transition risks

-Transition risks stem from the shift toward a low-carbon economy:
+These arise from the shift towards a low-carbon economy:

 • Stricter climate regulation